metadatacenter-attic/cedar-webtools/term-reconcile.md

 ## Troubleshooting

-- I got an error message: "Enter the BioPortal API Key from the `Add-ons > Reconcile > Settings...` menu"
+- The formula returns `#ERROR!` and it complains about not getting a valid BioPortal API Key

-  Look at the top main menu and find the "Add-ons > Reconcile > Settings..." menu.
-On the dialog box, enter your BioPortal API Key.
-Please visit the [BioPortal documentation](https://www.bioontology.org/wiki/BioPortal_Help#Getting_an_API_key) to get the API key.
+  Go to "Add-ons > Name Reconcile for Biomedical Terms > Settings..." on the menu bar and on the pop-up dialog box, enter your BioPortal API Key.
+Please visit the [BioPortal documentation](https://www.bioontology.org/wiki/BioPortal_Help#Getting_an_API_key) on how to get the API key.